wp-plugins/wp-spreadplugin/readme.txt

 Add or change in the [spreadplugin] code the value from `shop_sortby=""` to `shop_sortby="name"`.
 Available sort options are name, price, recent

+= I get following error, when I add an article to the basket: "ERROR: Basket not ready yet." =

+Please check your server time.

 == Screenshots ==

 1. The Output 1